input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Mithril signing keys

 SPOs register their Mithril keys every epoch to be able to sign snapshots.
-An attacker could impersonate the SPO and sign invalid snapshots if they got hold of those keys
+An attacker could impersonate the SPO and sign invalid snapshots if they got hold of those keys.
 Signing keys are currently stored on-disk (?)

 * **confidentiality**: Yes